 On April 12, 1980, the Strand Theatre reopened its doors with a gala performance by Ella Fitzgerald and the York Symphony Orchestra.
 The Capitol Theatre reopened in May of 1981 featuring the fully restored 1927 Mighty Wurlitzer Organ.

-The Strand-Capitol Performing Arts Center completed a two-year, $18.1 million facility renovation and expansion project in September, 2003.
-The project increased the Strand’s stage and backstage support areas, enlarged the Strand lobby with expanded concession and hospitality areas, added a balcony, new seating, an educational wing and provided new HVAC equipment.
+A two year, $18.1 million facility renovation project was completed in September of 2003.
+The project increased the Strand’s backstage support areas, enlarged the Strand Lobby with expanded concessions and hospitality areas, and added a balcony, new seating, and education space.